 - Requires electricity which may drive up the operational cost.

 Both welding and riveting offer distinct advantages and disadvantages, making them suitable for a variety of products.
 However, a crucial difference between the two processes can determine their applicability to specific products.
 Let’s explore these differences and discuss how to make the appropriate choice between them.

 The two joining processes are suitable for similar and dissimilar materials.
 However, riveting is the better method if you want to join dissimilar materials.
 Unlike welding, it does not consider the melting point of the sheet metal parts – an essential part of welding.

 This is a significant difference between riveting and welding.
-Compared to riveting, welding has a higher production efficiency.
-It is an automated process, ideal for joining different metal parts.
-Riveting, on the other hand, requires several processes, which include hole drilling, fastening, and flattening of rivets.
+Welding offers higher production efficiency and automation, making it ideal for joining various metal parts.
+On the other hand, riveting involves multiple processes such as hole drilling, fastening, and flattening of rivets.

 Both methods are safe to a certain extent.
 However, because most welding processes are automated, welding is safer.
 Another angle would be to consider the use of heat, and here, riveting is the safer choice.